Croeso i'r Townhill Community School STF !

 Health and Well Being

 The 'Health and Well Being' of our pupils is our utmost priority in the STF.
-We are developing the capacity of learners to navigate life's opportunities and challenges.
-The fundamental components of this Area are physical health and development, mental health, and emotional and social well-being.
-We will support learners to understand and appreciate how the different components of health and well-being are interconnected, and it recognises that good health and well-being are important to enable successful learning.
-Our planning ensures a consistent approach and health and well-being permeates all aspects of life within the STF.
-We aim to help our pupils become 'healthy, confident individuals, ready to lead fulfilling lives as valued members of society.
+As as team, we ensure that all pupils feel safe and happy so that they are able to face the challenges of every day life.
+The fundamental components of this area are physical health and development, mental health, and emotional and social well-being.
+We will support learners to understand and appreciate how the different components of health and well-being are interconnected, and to recognise that good health and well-being are important to enable successful learning.
+Our planning ensures a consistent approach so that health and well-being permeates all aspects of life within the STF.
+We aim to help our pupils become 'healthy, confident individuals, ready to lead fulfilling lives as valued members of society'.
 By developing learners’ motivation, resilience, empathy and decision-making abilities, we can support them to become ambitious, capable learners, ready to learn throughout their lives.
-Learners can also be supported to become ethical, informed citizens of Wales and the world by developing their ability to show respect, to value equity, to listen to others and to evaluate the social influences affecting them.
-Through enabling learners to manage risks, express ideas and emotions, develop and maintain healthy relationships, and take on different roles and responsibilities, the learning and experience in this Area can support learners to become enterprising, creative contributors ready to play a full part in life and work.
+Learners can also be supported to become 'ethical, informed citizens of Wales and the world by developing their ability to show respect, to value equity, to listen to others and to evaluate the social influences affecting them'.
+Through enabling learners to manage risks, express ideas and emotions, develop and maintain healthy relationships, and take on different roles and responsibilities, the learning and experience in this area can support learners to become enterprising, creative contributors ready to play a full part in life and work.

 Science and Technology